Rotwang9000/plugin/README.md

 - **Popup Protection**: Prevents closing the same popup multiple times in a session
 - **Performance Optimized**: Detection stops 10 seconds after page load to improve performance

+## Architecture

+The extension uses a modular, object-oriented architecture to detect and handle cookie consent dialogs:

+### Finder System

+At the core of the extension is a robust finder system:

+1. **ElementFinder** - Base class that provides core functionality for finding elements based on selectors, text patterns, and attributes.

+2. **ButtonFinder** - Specializes in finding cookie consent buttons (accept, reject, customize) using prioritized selectors and text patterns.

+3. **CheckboxFinder** - Finds and categorizes cookie preference checkboxes for granular control.

+4. **DialogFinder** - Identifies cookie consent dialogs using various detection strategies.

+5. **RegionDetector** - Determines the user's region to apply appropriate consent requirements.

+The finder system uses a unified approach with:

+- **Priority-based matching** - Higher confidence selectors are tried first
+- **Fallback mechanisms** - Gracefully degrade to more generic approaches when specific ones fail
+- **Configurable behavior** - All detection patterns are defined in selectors.json
+- **No hardcoded special cases** - Everything is handled by the Smart Formula

+### selectors.json

+All element selectors are externalized in a comprehensive JSON configuration file that includes:

+- Dialog container selectors
+- Button selectors by type (accept, reject, customize)
+- Text patterns for identifying elements by content
+- Exclusion patterns to avoid false positives
+- Priority values to optimize detection

+This approach provides several benefits:

+- **Maintainability** - Easy to update without changing code
+- **Transparency** - Clear view of all detection patterns
+- **Extensibility** - Simple to add new patterns for emerging dialog types
+- **Internationalization** - Support for multiple languages in one configuration

+### Data Flow

+The extension follows a clear data flow:

+1. `DialogFinder` identifies potential cookie consent dialogs
+2. `ButtonFinder` locates action buttons within the dialog
+3. Based on user settings, the appropriate button is activated
+4. Results are stored in history for future reference

 ## History Screen Enhancements

 The history screen now provides a simplified view of all sites where cookie dialogs were detected: